-Please find the IGFF 2020 Annual Report below.
-If you have any difficulty with the file, or would like a higher-quality copy, please don’t hesitate to get in touch with us at email@example.com or call 1300 12 IGFF (4433).
+Please find the IGFF 2020-21 Annual Report below.
+If you have any difficulty with the file, please don’t hesitate to get in touch with us at firstname.lastname@example.org or call 1300 12 IGFF (4433).

 Rachel has worked at IGFF for almost a decade providing Case Work, Community Development and Education Project Management.
 She has contributed over 30 years of voluntary service supporting the Australian movement for justice and recognition to all religious institutional abuse Survivors.
 Rachel supported the development of In Good Faith Foundation as a nationally recognised and sustainably funded ‘specialising’ support service.
 In her current role as the Advocacy and Redress Manager, Rachel enjoys working with diverse clients; from all walks of life and understanding their life experiences and individual needs.
 She has lobbied successive governments and institutional hierarchies on behalf of Survivors, with shared concerns.
 She has also organised and run community forums and education events to greater develop Survivor support and professional care understandings.
 Rachel’s collaborative approach to advocacy, assists IGFF clients with enhanced access to therapeutic care and justice pathways.
 She continues to develop her work practices from a deep commitment to human rights and respect for the Survivor’s journey.